anapetrovska/ssacps_simulation/README.md

 __IMPORTANT__: You need to source the ROS and catkin setup files (in each terminal window).
 If you followed the standard ROS configuration, you already added the command (`source /opt/ros/melodic/setup.bash`) to your .bashrc and only have to `source ~/catkin_ws/devel/setup.bash`.

-# Use Case Details
+# System architecture
-Depending on the use case the overall architecture is slightly different.
-The following figure wraps up the high-level architecture for the use cases:
+The following figure wraps up the high-level architecture for the system:

 ![Overall Architecture](documentation_resources/overall_architecture.png)